t-abera/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-07_satellite_application_R.md

 ## Water bodies

 * Divide your NDVI layer into two groups: water and everything else.
-You can use the `raster::reclassify` function.
+You can use the `terra::classify` function.
 * Now it is just a matter of counting pixels to find out the area of water bodies.

 ## Assignment